 Just remember to find an FCA regulated broker .
 Brokers who do not meet FCA standards are probably fraudulent.

-Students who have been studying for a couple of years or more should consider tutoring first and second years .
+Students who have been studying for a couple of years or more should consider first and second years tutoring .
 While this is a path, there are some who are not sure about their teaching abilities.
-What you need to remember is that you're not teaching.
+What you need to remember is that you are not teaching.
 Tutoring is more about using your skills to help others learn to study.
 The tactics and strategies that you have been using are incredibly useful for younger students who have not yet fully grasped how to deal with university work.

 Furthermore, you'll build relationships with students based on mutual respect, and which will be meaningful and fulfilling.